-- Per the CDC, priority for testing goes to 1) hospitalized patients with signs/symptoms compatible with COVID-19, 2) vulnerable patient populations (older adults, immunocompromised state, chronic medical conditions (e.g., HTN, DM, CKD, lung, heart disease), 3) HCP who had close contact with a COVID19 suspect or positive patient within 14 days of symptom onset (close contact= being within 6 feet for a prolonged period of time or direct contact with secretions of COVID-19 case, while not using recommended PPE). - Methods for sample collection: nasopharyngeal (NP) swab, tracheal aspirate/BAL (intubated patients, but increases exposure risk), sputum (induction not recommended).
-At this point, HFH only tests via NP swabs. - rRT-PCR: Almost all diagnostic testing for CoV-2 is • done using rRT-PCR.
+- Per the CDC,23 priority for testing goes to 1) hospitalized patients with signs/symptoms compatible with COVID-19, 2) vulnerable patient populations (older adults, immunocompromised state, chronic medical conditions (e.g., HTN, DM, CKD, lung, heart disease), 3) HCP who had close contact with a COVID19 suspect or positive patient within 14 days of symptom onset (close contact= being within 6 feet for a prolonged period of time or direct contact with secretions of COVID-19 case, while not using recommended PPE). - Methods for sample collection: nasopharyngeal (NP) swab, tracheal aspirate/BAL (intubated patients, but increases exposure risk), sputum (induction not recommended).24 HFH has expanded testing sites to NP and tracheal aspirates in intubated patients.
+BALs are not being done at HFH due to the risk of aerosolization.
+A recent study, still in print, shows that saliva sampling may be superior than NP sampling.
+SARS-CoV-2 titers were higher and collection was less variable and more consistent in saliva compared with NP specimens.25 - rRT-PCR: Almost all diagnostic testing for CoV-2 is • done using rRT-PCR.
 In the US, testing is performed by the CDC, hospital and public health laboratories.
-Turnaround time varies, continues to take up to 4-5 due the low availability days to of reagents/batching/prioritization.
-On March 21st, the FDA approved a point-of-care (POC) test by Cepheid with a turnaround time of 45 minutes, which should be commercially available at the end of March.
-Abbott has been granted emergency use authorization by the FDA for its POC test that will detect CoV-2 in "as little as 5 min" and "negative results in 13 min", making it the fastest POC test for the virus at this stage.
-The company claims they will produce 5 million tests per month.26 - Serology: tests that detect IgM and IgG antibodies and provide information about the immune response of the host to the virus antigens.
-IgM antibodies appear a couple of days after infection whereas IgG antibodies are produced in delayed fashion.
-IgM positivity indicates a recent or current infection, whereas IgG positivity indicates recent or previous infection (or vaccinated status).
-Negative IgM and IgG antibodies does not guarantee that the patient is not infected as they could still be in the early phase before seroconversion.
-Serology offers faster results, but is less accurate than PCR due to potential cross-reactivity with other infections.
-On April 2nd, the FDA approved antibody testing by Cellex which can provide results in 15 min.
+Turnaround time varies, continues to take up to 4-5 davs due to the low availability of reagents/batching/prioritization.
+On March 21st, the FDA approved a point-of-care (POC) test by Cepheid with a turnaround time of 45 minutes, which should be commercially available at the end of March.26 been Abbott has granted emergency use authorization (EUA) by the FDA for its POC test that will detect CoV-2 in "as little as 5 min" and "negative results in 13 min", making it the fastest POC test for the virus at this stage.
+The company claims they will produce 5 million tests per month.27